AllenInstitute/AllenSDK/doc_template/glif_models.rst

     * **472423251_neuron_config.json**: JSON config file for the GLIF model
     * **ephys_sweeps.json**: JSON with metadata for sweeps presented to the cell
-    * **neuronal_model.json**: JSON with general metadata for the cell
+    * **neuronal_model.json**: JSON with general metadata for the cell (not required to run a model)

+With these files you can run a GLIF model simulation, but they do not include the actual stimulus traces presented to the cell.
 If you would like to reproduce the model traces seen in the Cell Types Database, you can download an NWB file containing both the stimulus and cell response traces via a 'Download data' link on the cell's electrophysiology page.
+See the :doc:`File Formats <file_formats>` page for more details on the NWB file format.

-You can also download all of the files necessary to run a GLIF model using the :py:class:`GlifApi <allensdk.api.queries.glif_api.GlifApi>` class.
+You can also download all of these files, and in addition the cell's NWB file, using the :py:class:`GlifApi <allensdk.api.queries.glif_api.GlifApi>` class.
 The following code demonstrates how to retrieve a cell's NWB file, neuron configuration file, and sweep metadata::